 Special customizable Share buttons display on blog posts and product item pages.
 These buttons allow visitors to share content to their social profiles in one click, helping to expand your audience and drive more traffic to your site.

 To choose which buttons display or to hide them all, go to the Home Menu and click Settings, then Marketing.
 Then click Share Buttons, and check or uncheck the buttons you want to display.
 Learn more at Adding Share buttons.

 - Use the Share Buttons section to adjust their size, spacing, color, and style (icon only, solid, outline, or raised).

 - Blog post - Use the Share Icons tweak in the Blog: Item section to change where they display (below content or above content).

 - Product item - Share buttons display with the product details, which you can adjust with the Products: Details section.
-Hide the icons for product items by unchecking Show Share Buttons.
+Hide the Share buttons by unchecking Show Share Buttons.

-Tip: The Pinterest button only displays on blog posts, product items, and Album Pages that have thumbnail images.
+Tip: The Pinterest button only displays on pages that have thumbnail images.